 The Authority has received additional financial support to help with its response to the pandemic.
-Over March and April 2020, the government provided £3.2 billion of emergency grant funding to support local authorities through Covid-19. £1.3m was received by this Authority.
+Over March and April 2020, the government provided £3.2 billion of emergency grant funding to support local authorities through Covid-19. £1.3m was received in total by this Authority spread across the 2020-21 and 2021-22 financial years.
 Additionally, the Authority has also received £212k specific Covid-19 grant funding from the Home Office.
 The grant funding has been used to support such things as additional staff costs, the provision of enhanced PPE and additional cleaning materials.
-We have also see areas of cost increase, such as building works and maintenance, where contractors necessarily incurred additional unforeseen costs and we have been. able to fund this through the grants received.
+We have also see areas of cost increase, such as building works and maintenance, where contractors necessarily incurred additional unforeseen costs and we have been able to fund this through the grants received.